bpowell122/tomodrgn/docs/_source/tutorials/visualize_spatially_contextualized_heterogeneity.rst

 ChimeraX command scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-TomoDRGN also provides functionality to view spatially contextuallized heterogeneity in ChimeraX through the command ``tomodrgn subtomo2chimerax``.
+TomoDRGN also provides functionality to view spatially contextualized heterogeneity in ChimeraX through the command ``tomodrgn subtomo2chimerax``.
 The subtomo2chimerax command has been adapted and modified with permission from ``relionsubtomo2ChimeraX.py``, written by `Huy Bui at McGill University <https://doi.org/10.5281/zenodo.6820119>`_.
-Subtomo2chimerax generates outputs in three possible rendering ``--mode``'s: placing spherical markers at each particle position, placing a homogeneous consensus structure at each particle position, or generating a unique tomoDRGN volume for each particle and placing the corresponding volume at its particle's source location.
+This command generates outputs in three possible rendering ``--mode``'s: placing spherical markers at each particle position, placing a homogeneous consensus structure at each particle position, or generating a unique tomoDRGN volume for each particle and placing the corresponding volume at its particle's source location.
 In all cases, it requires a volume series star file describing the same set of particles in the same order that tomoDRGN was trained on (in order to correctly map heterogeneity to spatial location).

 The full list of command line arguments can be found :doc:`here <../command_usage/subtomo2chimerax>`.